Restorative Dental Care

 Dental Fillings/Tooth Fillings

-Salmon Creek Family Dental is an amalgam-free practice.
-When a filling is required, Dr. Nelson and his team can provide aesthetic tooth colored/bonded restorations.
+Dr. Nelson and his team use aesthetic, tooth-colored bonded restorations for fillings when needed.
 Closely matched to the color and shape of your surrounding teeth, this procedure protects your teeth while providing a beautiful smile.
 Is you need any restorative dental needs we are your family Dentist in Vancouver, WA.

 After years of use, fillings can start to break down at the edges, which can lead to new decay or weakening of the surrounding tooth structure.
 If you have received amalgam or composite fillings over the years, Dr. Nelson will closely monitor them for any signs of failure and discuss any necessary treatment.